 The following texts are not required, but you may find them useful, especially if you are considering employment in the area of digital systems.
-The first three are available at the bookstore.
+Some books are also on reserve at Sprauge.

-Wakerley, Digital Design, Principles & Practice, 3rd Edition, Prentice Hall 2000.
+Wakerley, Digital Design, Principles & Practice, 4rd Edition, Prentice Hall.

 A comprehensive text on digital design with lots of useful tips.
-Comes with the Xilinx student edition of the Foundation tools.